StasShepet/CinemaApp/README.md

+# Cinema App

 # :closed_book: General info:
 Hello!
-Immediately to the project, this is web-api, which is built on Spring and Hibernate frameworks.
+Immediately in the project is a web-api, where I implemented the processing of various requests, depending on the role that were granted to him after authorization.
+The project was implemented using Spring, Hibernate, Java 11 and compliance with the principles of SOLID and REST

 # :cinema: About project:
 This is a cinema service, where you can use next requests: